RealHarshThakur/dagger-builpack/README.md

 - Syft/Grype: They're just amazing tools at what they do.
 I didn't consider other ones but let me know if you would like to use other tools to generate SBOM/Vulnerabiltiy reports.

-- Why not Tekton?
-Tekton shows an example of how to use Kaniko to build images.
-To share cache, it has a concept of workspace but automating it didn't seem trivial.
-I'm open to suggestions if you have any.

-- Why not kpack?
-kpack seems to have a concept of image caches but it's not as implict as Buildkit.
-Cache is a first-class citizen in Buildkit and it's easy to share it across multiple nodes.

 ### Example: